Marriage is held together by love, but the reality is that some relationships don’t work.

 Intangible Cost of Divorce

-Most of the costs mentioned earlier have to deal with monetary costs, but there are others that are more intangible.
+Most of the costs mentioned earlier have to deal with monetary costs, but others are more intangible.

 Friends, family members, and other acquaintances of the married couple will be affected.
-One of the members of the divorce is going to lose friends, and that is simply the reality.
+One of the members of the divorce will lose friends, which is simply the reality.

-Both members of this relationship are going to have to return to a single life, which can be quite a shock after being married.
+Both members of this relationship will have to return to a single life, which can be quite a shock after marriage.

-Marriage may have also created a life where there are two incomes, which is no longer going to be the case.
-This could mean that a person may not be able to afford some of the things they had before.
+Marriage may have also created a life where there are two incomes, which will no longer be the case.
+This could mean that a person may be unable to afford some of the things they had before.

 These are just some of the costs that divorce can put on those going through this process.
 It is going to give some people a headache, but it is the process that has to be completed.